greenrazer/TDAGGER/README.md

 ## Why This Exists

 Working with neural network architectures across different frameworks and platforms presents several challenges:
-- Analyzing model characteristics (FLOPs, memory usage) is often difficult and framework-specific
+- Analyzing model characteristics (FLOPs, memory usage) is often difficult and framework-specific.
 - Removing batch dimensions and other model transformations can be hard, and usually involves changing the base model code directly.
 - Existing intermediate representations (IRs) typically prioritize performance over portability.